taj5000/My-_Work/NACH.md

 It's a new and easier way to automate and handle all recurring payments like telephone bills, insurance premiums, utility bills, SIPs, school fees etc with a bank account.

+### Does the bank send the e-Mandate on the same day?
+Yes, the bank sends it on the same day, but in the evening along with all the other applications.

 *